 There can be a mix of single story and two-story buildings, but all dwellings must have a first floor master bedroom and bath.

 Units should have “universal design” features to enable senior citizens to live independently.
-Units are not required to be handicapped accessible.

 The plan should provide a pedestrian path to the Hildreth House for ambulatory seniors.

-It is the Town’s preference to have the property developed expeditiously, with a construction start within one-year of the award.
+It is the Town’s preference to have the property developed expeditiously, with a construction start by May 1, 2018.
 While market fluctuations could cause delays, Proposers should indicate in their marketing plan a proposed timeline for developing and selling the dwelling units.

-The Town requires that one finished unit exist on the site during the construction period.
-When the one finished unit is under contract, the developer shall begin construction on another unit.
+The Town requires that at least one finished unit available for sale exist on the site during the construction period.
+When the one unit is under contract, the developer shall begin construction of at least one additional unit.

-Each unit shall have a sprinkler system.
+Each unit shall have a fire suppression sprinkler system.

 G. Rule of Award